Duba, Saudi Arabia

-Duba (ضبا) is a small city on the northern Red Sea coast, of Saudi Arabia.
-It is in Tabuk Province.
+Duba (ضبا) is a city in the Tabuk Province of Saudi Arabia.
+The city is located on the northern Red Sea coast.
 Local citizens describe it as The Pearl of the Red Sea.
-The population of Duba is about 22,000.
+As of 2022, it had a population of 39,543.

 History

 The first reference to Duba, under this name, is from 1203.
-However, the Valley of Salma and Valley of Kafafah were already known many centuries before.
+The Valley of Salma and Valley of Kafafah were already known many centuries before.